Adolis García Player Props: Rangers vs. Rays

 Rays Pitching Rankings

-- The nine strikeouts per nine innings put together by the Rays pitching staff ranks ninth in MLB.
+- The Rays pitching staff ranks 10th in the league with a collective nine strikeouts per nine innings.

-- The Rays' 3.69 team ERA ranks second among all MLB pitching staffs.
+- The Rays' 3.69 team ERA ranks second among all league pitching staffs.

-- In his most recent time out on Saturday, July 1, the left-hander threw three innings against the Seattle Mariners, allowing four earned runs while surrendering five hits.
+- In his most recent time out on Saturday, July 8 against the Atlanta Braves, the right-hander went five innings, giving up four earned runs while surrendering five hits.

+- The 22-year-old has an ERA of 5.28, with 11.7 strikeouts per nine innings, in 13 games this season.
+Opposing hitters have a .265 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.